Skalas/Skalas.github.io/_posts/new_post_1.md

     #
     # m h  dom mon dow   command

 Notice that the whole file right now is just comments, nothing actionable yet; but we can read a very useful introduction on to how to use cron.
+In order to install a cron we just have to add a new line to the file we are edditing, the line has five slots to indicate minute, hour, day of the month and month.

+The following line adds a cron that will run every minute, it's a simple command that outputs the user name (`whoami`) to the file `/tmp/weeeee.log`.

 	* * * * * whoami > /tmp/weeeee.log

+In the folder `/tmp/` every user has permision to write, so that's why I usually use that folder to write the output of scripts.
+The silly name helps the future me knowing that it the file with the silly name can be safely removed.